 However, you may take legal action to recover certain debts that are not affected by a proposal, such as unpaid alimony.

-The procedure begins when a debtor seeks the help of a bankruptcy LIT.
+The procedure begins when a debtor seeks the help of an LIT.
 The LIT will ask the debtor about his or her financial situation and the cause of the insolvency, and advise the debtor on what type of proposal to make.
 The LIT will then file the required documents with the Office of the Superintendent of Bankruptcy (OSB).